Call Downtown Dental Excellence Today!

 - Your gums are red and/or bleeding

-- A tooth is damage or cracked.
+- A tooth is damaged or cracked.

 - Your tongue or cheeks have been damaged.